ChloeCCPeng/Cupid/README.md

 #   Introduction
-A Real Estate platform that helps buyers purchase houses directly from homeowners
+A web application that helps users find their matches

 #   Features
- - List item
  - User Authentification
  - User Creation
  - Ability to see potential matches based on user preferences